Tires

 Q: Why did you decide to become a tire rotation technician?

-A: When I was in college, I had a friend who worked at a tire store, and he told me that they had a program where I could earn $50 per hour.
-I found out about Rotate Your Tires, and it seemed like a perfect fit for me.
-I started going there and getting certified, but after a while, it stopped making sense.
+A: When I was in college, I had a friend who worked at a tire store.
+He told me that they had a program where I could earn $50 per hour.
+I learned about Rotate Your Tires, and it seemed a perfect fit for me.
+I started getting certified there, but it stopped making sense after a while.

-Q: What are some of the advantages of being a tire rotation technician?
+Q: What are some advantages of being a tire rotation technician?

 A: The most significant advantage is that you can get paid to do something that you love.
 It’s very fulfilling.